 … and “the man of 1,000 voices,” Mel Blanc, who showed his sense of humor on the tombstone…

 …and finally Golden Girl Estelle Getty…

 …which meant that after visiting nearly 50 California attractions, I had succeeded in reaching one of my goals from my first post (at the Getty Villa) back in 2009.
 I had written that I wanted to see the “Getty Trifecta”...the Getty Villa, Getty Museum and the grave of Estelle Getty.
 Mission accomplished!!!

 We thought about hanging out to check out dozens of other stars like Douglas Fairbanks Jr, Janet Gaynor, Nelson Riddle and many more buried here, but it was getting hot, and we didn’t want to stroke out and join them six-feet under.

 We did have one more important stop before we left Hollywood Forever Cemetery, however.
 I wanted to have my picture taken with one of my all-time favorite actors.

 Would you believe…Don Adams, none other than Maxwell Smart of Get Smart, is buried here?
 After chatting with him (“and loving it”) on my tennis shoe phone (as you can see, shoe phones have changed since the 1960s), off we went.

-Bible’s tour is well worth the money (she has three different tours…check website for times and dates), and if you’re visiting Los Angeles and want to hang out with the stars for a few hours, Hollywood Forever Cemetery fits the bill perfectly.
+Bible’s tour is well worth the money (she has three different tours…check the website for times and dates), and if you’re visiting Los Angeles and want to hang out with the stars for a few hours, Hollywood Forever Cemetery fits the bill perfectly.
 Death has never been so fun!